 Allied Health-Practical Nursing

-No matter the healthcare setting, chances are you’ve been cared for by a Licensed Practical Nurse.
+No matter the healthcare setting, chances are, you’ve been cared for by a Licensed Practical Nurse.
 Practical nurses work with doctors and Registered Nurses to provide individualized nursing care.

 The Allied Health–Practical Nursing program will help you begin your nursing career, as you study in highly personalized classes, led by experienced nursing professionals.
-The degree combines our career certificate program in Practical Nursing with our Allied Health associate degree program, which includes general education courses in science, mathematics, English, humanities, and social sciences, as well as development of critical thinking and communications skills.
+The degree combines our career certificate program in Practical Nursing with our Allied Health associate degree program, which includes general education courses in science, mathematics, English, humanities, and social sciences, as well as the development of critical thinking and communications skills.

 The major objectives of an A.S.
 Degree in Allied Health Studies are as follows: